 We know very little of the backstories of these two men.
 Dr Maturin is a member of the United Irishmen, raised in Spain and speaker of several languages, though unversed in naval-speak and not knowing the difference between a frigate and a xebec-frigate, which is a wonderfully curious rig though I can’t remember why.
 Aubrey, himself, is a beefy bloke, a philanderer and happy drunk, clumsy on land but adroit on the sea.
 His mother died when he was young, he grew up on an estate (the landed-gentry type) and went to sea when he was twelve.
 The men share a love of music.

 Along with the vocabulary, the attitudes and actions of the men are a reflection of the age and I found it difficult to set aside my enlightened 21st century brain and see these men — all of them from the admirals though our two heroes to the lowliest loblolly on the ship — as anything other than a pack of arrogant dog-eat-dog bullies.
 I’m not fooled by the violin.
 Classist, racist, elitist, sexist and full of a bravado and a joy of war.
 The whole story is shot full of testosterone and very phallic with the cannons blasting all over the place.
-Out there on the sea the biggest dick wins, though Jack Aubrey would claim its not just size but what you can do with it.
+Out there on the sea the biggest dick wins, though Jack Aubrey would claim its not just size of your cannon but what you can do with it.

 Master & Commander is the first of a long series of novels widely regarded as among the best in the genre.
 It’s been a good read for me during lockdown when I can’t go sailing on the Spirit of New Zealand, on which there is no drinking or swearing, we harness up to climb the rig and no one dies of gunshot or pox.